3dcitydb/3dcitydb-docs/source/3dcitydb/sproc/citydb-delete.rst

 on the foreign keys**.

 The del\_ prefix is used to not exceed 30 characters in Oracle.
-As explained in chapter 3.4, managing different CityGML ADEs in different schema would require different delete scripts for each schema.
+As explained in :numref:`citydb_multiple_database_schemas_chapter`, managing different CityGML ADEs in different schema would require different delete scripts for each schema.
 A simple code block to delete objects based on a query result can look like this: